These are articles written about

 LEX-AIRE Pro 2000

-HVLP Comes Of Age, New paint sprayer takes the high-tech
+HVLP Comes Of Age, New paint sprayer takes the high-tech route

 A Day In The Life Of Raised Panel Installers